 Visa Subject to Contract

-A Visa Subject to Contract (Visa Sujeta a Contrato de Trabajo) is a resident visa granted to foreign workers who have been hired from overseas and who intend to live and work in Chile.
-It is valid for a maximum of two years.
-The dependent visa linked to this (Visa Residente Sujeto a Contrato Dependiente) is for the immediate family of the contract worker and holders of this type of dependent visa are not allowed to work while they live in Chile.
+The Visa Sujeta a Contrato de Trabajo is a resident visa granted to foreign workers who have been hired from overseas and who intend to live and work in Chile.
+It is usually valid for the length of an expat's contract.
+The dependent visa linked to this is for the immediate family of the contract worker and holders of this type of dependent visa are not allowed to work while they live in Chile.

 Temporary Resident Visa

-A Temporary Resident Visa (Visa de Residencia Temporaria) is intended for those who wish to travel the country with the intention of settling in Chile to seek work or to visit family members.
+The Visa de Residencia Temporaria is intended for those who wish to travel the country with the intention of settling in Chile to seek work or to visit family members.
 This visa is valid for a year.
-There is an associated dependent visa for family members of the Temporary Resident Visa holder; dependents on this visa are not allowed to work in Chile.
+There is an associated dependent visa for family members of the Temporary Resident Visa holder, but dependents on this visa are not allowed to work in Chile.